 The Company since 2001 was a plaintiff in a suit that alleged the infringement of Natuzzi's model copyright by a competitor.
 In 2006 the Court of Justice in which the suit was filed has rejected the Company's requests.
 The Court of Justice has also condemned the Company to reimburse the legal costs sustained by the defendant.
 As of December 31, 2006 the Company estimated the probable amount of the legal costs to reimburse to the defendant in 1,500.
 This amount has been charged to other income (expense), net in 2006.
-The Company is currently evaluating how to proceed through analysis of various different options.

 During 2006 the tax authorities of a foreign country conducted a tax audit on a subsidiary regarding, in particular, income taxes for the years from 2001 to 2005.
 As a result of this audit, the tax authorities issued several tax assessments totaling approximately to 8,000.
 The Company has taken action against the tax authorities in order to obtain the cancellation of the requested amounts.
 The Company considers many of the issues contested by the tax authorities baseless, without rational and not adequately documented.
 The Company intends to vigorously defend its position.
-However, the Company believes that the probable liability related to the aforementioned tax assessments is approximately 1,260.
+However, the Company believes that the probable liability related to the aforementioned tax assessments is of 1,260.
 Therefore, the Company has charged this amount of 1,260 to other income (expense) net in 2006.

-During 2006 the Company has charged to other income (expense) the amount of 1,200 because of a probable charge related to a misinterpretation of custom duties regulation in a foreign country.
+During 2006 the Company has charged to other income (expense) the amount of 1,223 because of probable charge related to a misinterpretation of custom duties regulation in a foreign country.

-The remaining amount of 1,868 of the provisions for contingent liabilities is related to several minor claims and legal actions arising in the ordinary course of business.
+For 2006 the remaining amount of 1,845 of the provisions for contingent liabilities is related to several minor claims and legal actions arising in the ordinary course of business.